ytdl-org/youtube-dl/README.md

 Formats for which the value is not known are excluded unless you put a question mark (`?`) after the operator.
 You can combine format filters, so `-f "[height <=?
 720][tbr>500]"` selects up to 720p videos (or videos where the height is not known) with a bitrate of at least 500 KBit/s.

 You can merge the video and audio of two formats into a single file using `-f <video-format>+<audio-format>` (requires ffmpeg or avconv installed), for example `-f bestvideo+bestaudio` will download the best video-only format, the best audio-only format and mux them together with ffmpeg/avconv.
+If you want to merge video and audio formats with precedence, group the video and audio together with `+` and then use `/`, for example `-f 136+140/mp4+m4a/bestvideo+bestaudio`.

 Format selectors can also be grouped using parentheses, for example if you want to download the best mp4 and webm formats with a height lower than 480 you can use `-f '(mp4,webm)[height<480]'`.